gcallah/BookReviews/gray.md

 ISBN: 978-0-374-60973-3

 Reviewing one of John Gray's recent books is an adventurous undertaking.
+Rather than straightforward histories, or philosophical or political arguments, or personal reminiscences, Gray seems to have adopted the approach to his non-fiction work that Milan Kundera took to his novels: they are meditations on a topic, approaching it through a variety of vantage points: some anecdotes, some historical episodes briefly narrated, a few interesting (and sometimes horrifying) statistics, a witty or trenchant aperçu here, a brief argument there.
+It worked (wonderfully, I'd claim) for Kundera's novels, and it also works for Gray's books.
+But it does not confront the humble reviewer with a simple undertaking.

+His newest book highlights the nature of the work right in the sub-title: "Thoughts after Liberalism."
+This is not an argument that liberalism has failed (such as Patrick Deneen's *Why Liberalism Failed* -- Gray takes its failure largely as a given), or a program for what should come after liberalism (like the recent work of Curtis Yarvin), or a philosophical critique of liberalism (which Gray himself has offered in ealier works).
+Instead, it is as though the reader has been invited to eavesdrop on Gray's inner dialogues as he mulls over a post-liberal world.

+While it might be possible to review this work in the same style in which it was written, well, that might be like putting hot sauce on a dish of chili peppers: a bit much.
+Instead, I will organize this review round several of the themes that recur throughout it, and offer a sample of what Gray has to say about each one.

+## Rationalism

-As someone who has read Michael Oakeshott, one would think that Gray would be more careful to distinguish the presuppositions of a theory from the discoveries made using it. to the contrary, he writes:
+As someone who has read Michael Oakeshott, one would think that Gray careful to distinguish the presuppositions of a theory from any discoveries made using it.
+Nevertheless, he writes:

 "Here Fukuyama departs from the most important discovery in modern science.
 As understood by Charles Darwin, evolution has no destination."
 (20)